 Let’s try to find an answer to the question of why you should eat grass-fed and finished beef, heritage pork, and free-range chicken.
 I limit myself to these three because that is what most people buy.

-A cow that is raised on a pasture and eats only grass and hay, which is their natural diet, will growl slower than a cow in a feeding lot that starts out on grass and then is switched to eating grains and corn, which is not their natural diet.
+A cow that is raised on a pasture and eats only grass and hay, which is their natural diet, will growl slower than a cow in a feeding lot that starts out on the grass and then is switched to eating grains and corn, which is not their natural diet.

 That slower growth results in better quality meat that only contains the fats that are made by their natural food and not made by feeding them food for the sole purpose to gain weight.